Accessory Dwelling Units

 Accessory Dwelling Units contribute needed housing to the City of Gilroy’s housing stock and enhance housing opportunities.
 ADUs and junior ADUs are allowed on single-family, duplex and multifamily dwelling zoned properties that include a proposed or existing primary residential dwelling.

-The following list of Required Documents and Frequently Asked Questions is intended to help you through the process of applying for and building an Accessory Dwelling Unit on your property.
+The Helpful Links, list of Required Documents, and Frequently Asked Questions is intended to help you through the process of applying for and building an Accessory Dwelling Unit on your property.

 Please feel free to contact the Planning Department if you need further assistance.
 Please email the Planning Division for fastest service.
 Alternatively, you can call 408-846-0440 and leave a message.